x1xhlol/zerochat/README.md

 ## 🙏 Acknowledgments

-- **Theo Browne** for inspiring the chat interface design with t3.chat
+- **Theo Browne** for inspiring me with t3.chat to build an open source alternative
 - **Vercel** for the AI SDK and hosting platform
 - **OpenRouter** for unified AI model access
 - **shadcn/ui** for the beautiful component library